KristapsR/req-cooldown/README.md

 # Request Cool-Down for Fastify and Koa

-Handle all parallel requests once for identical requests.
+Handles all parallel requests once for identical requests.
-It doesn't cache results - it caches request promise and uses results to serve all identical requests.
+It doesn't cache results - it caches the request promise and uses the results to serve all identical requests.
-Result is not cached, if you need that use caching middleware.
-This is just plane simple tool for solving request burst to long running expensive requests that could happen by reloading dozen of browser tabs or abbusing page reload.
+Results are not cached.
+If you need caching, use a caching middleware.
+This is just a plain and simple tool for solving request bursts to long-running expensive requests that could happen by reloading dozens of browser tabs or abusing page reload.

 ## Features

 - Respond to multiple identical requests with results from first request
-- User speciffic session key for cache key
+- User specific session key for cache key

 ## Todo